Here are Debt.com's favorite personal finance posts from other places this week.

 DoughRoller — These range from the painful (being bumped to a next-morning flight) to the painless (getting companion tickets through credit card rewards) but they’re all good.

-Article last modified on September 6, 2017.
+Article last modified on November 22, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This week around the web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Home Staging Tips - AMP.